Proven Ways to Pass a Mouth Swab (Saliva) Drug Test

 Important tips for success

-If you have a couple of days before your drug test, follow these recommendations to increase your chances of passing.
+If you have a few days before your drug test, follow these tips to boost your chances of passing:

-Since your employer might decide to conduct a mouth swab drug test randomly, it is ideal that you keep a small bottle of detox mouthwash at hand.
+Since your employer might spring a mouth swab drug test on you randomly, it’s a good idea to keep a small bottle of detox mouthwash handy.

-They are highly convenient to carry around, easy to use, and no one will suspect anything fishy if you’re swishing some mouthwash during break time.
+These are easy to carry, simple to use, and no one will think it’s odd if you’re swishing some mouthwash during a break.

 How does this method work